VIROBO-15/Transformer-in-Remote-Sensing/README.md

 # Transformer-for-Remote-Sensing
 # This repo supplements our [Transformer for Remote Sensing Survey](https://arxiv.org/abs/2208.04309)
-Abdulaziz Amer Aleissaee, Amandeep Kumar, Rao Muhammad Anwer,  Salman Khan, Hisham Cholakkal, Fahad Shahbaz khan
+Abdulaziz Amer Aleissaee*, Amandeep Kumar*, Rao Muhammad Anwer,  Salman Khan, Hisham Cholakkal, Fahad Shahbaz khan

 This repo includes the Remote Sensing papers with Transformers which are presented in our [paper](https://arxiv.org/abs/2208.04309), and we aim to frequently update the latest relevant papers.